-The economy of thought gradually transpires into compositionality in the emergent language since language encapsulates thought.
+Emergence of Compositionality: The economy of thought gradually transpires into compositionality in the emergent language since language encapsulates thought.
 Hence one could observe the emergence of efficient communication strategies, where shorter phrases are preferred over longer ones.
 In our setting, the language that emerged is two word compositional, where it follows a word order which involves segment followed by color.
 More complex scenarios can also arise.
-To illustrate compositionality more vividly, we consider a smaller graph with N=3vertices (Figure 13) and two homogeneous agents with the concept space as before (Figure 5).
-The outcomes are depicted in Figures 13 and 14.
+To illustrate compositionality more vividly, we consider a smaller graph with N=3 vertices (Figure 10) and two homogeneous agents with the concept space as before (Figure 6).
+The outcomes are depicted in Figures 10 and 11.
 Notably, no specific word order emerges in this scenario; instead, a blend of word combinations dominates the discourse.
 It is noteworthy that, in this setup, the number of available colors in the agents' concept space is 4, which is more than the number of vertices.
 This implies that the agents can communicate the topic vertices by just referring to the color alone.
 The same holds true for sectors.
-However, the observed trend reveals that in the majority of conversations (50%), the agents opt for the color alone ( $< \bot, \bot, color>$ ), and in 14% of instances, it relies on the sector alone ( $< segment, \bot, \bot>$ ).
-Interestingly, in (20%) of conversations, the agents prefer a combination of segment and color (<segment, $\perp$ , color >).
-The above mixture (dominated by an optimal concept selection) is a sub-optimal limiting behaviour with respect to concept selection and this scenario arises due to the non-convex nature of the objective function operating over a decentralized setting, as shown by the convergence to sub-optimal values in Figure 13).
-However, the success ratio (Figure 13) Despite this, the success ratio is nearly 100% (Figure 13), and all agents have nearly identical vocabularies (Figure 15), indicating the emergence of an effective semi non-compositional language among the population with 65% of the conversations being non-compositional and 24% two word compositional.
+However, the observed trend reveals that in the majority of conversations (50%), the agents opt for the color alone ($< \perp, \perp, color>$), and in 14% of instances, it relies on the sector alone (< segment, \perp , \perp >).
+Interestingly, in (20%) of conversations, the agents prefer a combination of segment and color (<segment, \perp, color >).
+The above mixture (dominated by an optimal concept selection) is a sub-optimal limiting behaviour with respect to concept selection and this scenario arises due to the non-convex nature of the objective function operating over a decentralized setting, as shown by the convergence to sub-optimal values in Figure 10).
+However, the success ratio (Figure 10) Despite this, the success ratio is nearly 100% (Figure 10), and all agents have nearly identical vocabularies (Figure 12), indicating the emergence of an effective semi noncompositional language with 65% of the conversations being non-compositional and 24% two-word compositional.
 Similar sub-optimal behaviors can be expected in human scenarios.
-Nevertheless, what stands out is that the agents employ one, sometimes two, and rarely three words or stays silent during the dialogue, mirroring patterns observed in human interactions.
+Nevertheless, what stands out is that the agents employ one, sometimes two, and rarely three words or stay silent during the dialogue, mirroring patterns observed in human interactions.